 How to absorb vitamin B2?

-An important fundamental aspect of B2 recording is the Low storage capacity of riboflavin of only about six weeks.2 For this reason, you should make sure that you get a constant supply of riboflavin.
+An important fundamental aspect of B2 recording is the Low memory capacity of riboflavin of only about six weeks.2 Because of this, you should make sure that you get a constant supply of riboflavin.
 This works best with the right preparation methods for B2-containing foods.

-Since riboflavin belongs to the water-soluble vitamins, you can optimize the absorption of B2 by trying to avoid water in the preparation or by continuing to use the water.
-For example, when preparing broccoli, you could either steam or sauté the broccoli.
-Alternatively, you can also boil it and puree it together with the cooking water to make a soup.
-This allows you to retain as much vitamin B2 as possible in your meal.
+Since riboflavin belongs to the water soluble vitamins, you can optimize the absorption of B2 by trying to avoid using water in the preparation or by continuing to use the water.
+For example, when preparing broccoli, you could either steam or sauté it.
+Alternatively, you can boil it and puree it together with the cooking water to make a soup.
+This way you retain as much vitamin B2 as possible in your meal.

 The cooking itself is rather unproblematic with riboflavin, because the vitamin is very heat stable is.
-On the other hand, it is important that you store foods containing riboflavin in dark packaging, as B2 photosensitive is.
-Riboflavin-containing foods such as wholegrain products, yeast flakes, nuts and seeds should therefore be kept in the cupboard or pantry.3
+On the other hand, it is important that you store riboflavin-containing foods packed in as dark a place as possible, as B2 photosensitive is.
+Riboflavin-containing foods such as whole grain products, yeast flakes, and nuts and seeds should therefore rather be stored in the cupboard or pantry.3

 What is the daily requirement of riboflavin?